ModRealms-Network/The-Midnight/.github/ISSUE_TEMPLATE/feature_request.md

 - The _contributor_ must suggest modifications using Issues or Pull Requests on GitHub.
 - The _contributor_ must follow the contribution guidelines.
 - The _contributor_ may NOT contribute when an _owner_ has forbidden the _contributor_ to contribute.
+- The _contributor_ must sign the Contributor License Agreement given to them when they post their GitHub PR.
 - The _contribution_ must be voluntary.
 By contributing, _contributors_ automatically agree that an _owner_ shares and distributes this contribution legally.
 -->